klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Service-specific Private Chains with Data Anchoring

 - Klaytn should provide a dedicated solution for private blockchain.
-The private chain can have own governance and connect to the Klaytn main chain for data anchoring and asset transfer.
+The private chain can have its own governance and connect to the Klaytn main chain for data anchoring and asset transfer.
 - See [Service Chain].
-Enterprises often want to have own dedicated execution environment to meet the SLA.
-With the service chain, enterprise can maintain an isolated high-performing execution environment that is not affected by other blockchain applications, and also keep their business-sensitive data private.
+Enterprises often want to have their own dedicated execution environment to meet the SLA.
+With the service chain, an enterprise can maintain an isolated high-performing execution environment that is not affected by other blockchain applications, and also keep their business-sensitive data private.

 ### Application Service Layer

 - Klaytn provides an additional service layer, Klaytn API Service (KAS), to ease blockchain application development and operation.
-KAS has APIs that can be used without much blockchain knowledge, and provides business intelligence insights through data analysis.
+KAS has APIs that can be used without much blockchain knowledge and provides business intelligence insights through data analysis.

 ### Contribution Reward